Learn how to use HTML formatting in Dreamweaver to format paragraphs, change the color of text, align and indent text, and apply font styles.

 Select a paragraph format (for example, Heading 1, Heading 2, Preformatted Text, and so on).
 The HTML tag associated with the selected style (for example, h1 for Heading 1, h2 for Heading 2, pre for Preformatted text, and so on) is applied to the entire paragraph.

 When you apply a heading tag to a paragraph, Dreamweaver automatically adds the next line of text as a standard paragraph.
 To change this setting, select Edit > Preferences (Windows) or Dreamweaver > Preferences (Macintosh); then in the General category, under Editing Options, make sure Switch To Plain Paragraph After Heading is not selected.

 You can change the default color of all the text in a page, or you can change the color of selected text in the page.

-- Select Modify > Page Properties > Appearance (HTML) or Links (HTML), and then select colors for the Text Color, Link Color, Visited Links, and Active Links options.
+Select File > Page Properties > Appearance (HTML) and then select colors for the Text Color, Link Color, Visited Links, and Active Links options.

 The active link color is the color that a link changes to while it’s being clicked.
 Some web browsers may not use the color you specify.

 You align text with HTML using the Format > Align submenu.
 You can center any element on a page using the Format > Align > Center command.

 You can align and center complete blocks of text; you cannot align or center part of a heading or part of a paragraph.